bcgov/von-network/README.md

 Note that it takes some time to get the transactions and status from the network.
 Once the UI appears, try getting the `Genesis Transaction` that the server started up properly.

-## Running the the web server on your local machine
+## Running the web server on your local machine

 You can run the web server/ledger browser on its own, and point to another Indy/Sovrin network.